-Face Masks for Each Day of the Week
+Daily Face Masks for Each Day of the Week

 Do you wake up on Mondays with dark circles under your eyes?
 After getting through the work week, does your face look tired by Friday?
 Do you want your skin to look luminous and firm, for all of your weekend plans?
 There are daily face masks for all your needs.

-On Mondays, you need something truly energizing and nourishing, which is why you should make a face mask by blending oatmeal to a powder.
-Mix it with warm water and let set for 10 minutes until it cools.
+On Mondays, you need something truly energizing and nourishing.
+You can make this entry in our list of daily face masks by grinding oatmeal into a powder.
+Mix it with warm water and let it sit for 10 minutes until it cools.
 Apply and let the mask work for half an hour.
-This will make you ready to continue on with your week.
+This will make you ready to continue with your week.

 Now you’re in the middle of your week and it’s a good time to give your skin a deep cleanse, helping it eliminate toxins and impurities, while at the same time providing it with minerals.